FlavioGazzetta/ISSIE-ADNVANCED-VENDING-MACHINE/README.md

 We welcome contributions to the ISSIE Vending Machine Project!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments

-- A special thanks to my lab partner Michael Li for his help and contribution to this project.
+- A special thanks to my lab partner & friend Michael Li for his help and contribution to this project.
 - Inspired by the real-world applications of digital logic in everyday devices.